 - 1 1/4 cups all-purpose flour and 1/4 cup cornmeal OR 1 cup prepared cornbread flour plus 1/2 cup all-purpose flour

-- 2 or 3 cups of grapeseed oil, or other high smoke-point oil such as canola oil or peanut oil
+- 2 or 3 cups of canola oil, or other high smoke-point oil such as rice bran oil or peanut oil

-Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer, paper towels, cookie sheets
+Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer or instant read thermometer, paper towels, cookie sheets

-2 In a separate bowl combine the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper.
-Set aside.
+2 Combine flour, cornmeal, salt, pepper in separate bowl: In a separate bowl (large enough to dredge the onion rings) whisk together the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper, and set aside.

 Be very careful whenever handling hot oil.
 No running kids in the kitchen.
 No distractions.
 Do not answer the phone if it rings.
 Pay attention.
 Have the pan's lid close by.

 Test the oil by dropping a small pinch of flour into the hot oil.
 If the flour sizzles the oil is ready.
 If it burns, remove the pot from the heat and let the oil cool down a little.

 4 Dredge the buttermilk coated onion rings in the flour mixture and fry in the oil: Working in batches as not to crowd the pan, lift onion rings out of the buttermilk and dredge them in the flour mixture to coat.
 Use tongs to place the rings one by one into the hot oil.
 Fry for a minute on each side, until golden brown.

 5 Keep warm in oven: Place the fried onion rings on a baking sheet lined with paper towels to absorb the excess oil.
 Keep the fried onion rings warm in a 200°F oven while you fry the rest of the rings.